snorthman/cardlatex/README.md

 - `width (length)`: `required` Width of the card.
 - `height (length)`: `required` Height of the card.
+- `ppi (number)`: `default = 0` Calculate by dividing the pixels in width or height with the width or height in inches.
+This is helpful when defining pixel-perfect coordinate positioning, as a node at `(300, 300)` (with no length hint) will be positioned at 300 pixels from the top left.
 - `bleed (length)`: `default = 0` Bleed margin of the card.
 - `quality (number)`: `default = 100` Quality of `\includegraphics` images.
 Useful for testing.
 Must be between 1 and 100.
-- `include (number)`: Compile only specific rows.
+- `include (numbers)`: Compile only specific rows.
 If left undefined, all rows in the XML are compiled.
 - `front (text)`: `required` Front template of the card.
 - `back (text)`: Back template of the card.
 If left undefined, the front template is used for the back of the card.